“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 The lodge has rooms and cottages, gift shop, restaurant (with WiFi) and a bar.
 It’s also one of the only places in the park where we had cell phone reception.
 They were constructing a tower nearby while we were there.

 Even if you don’t plan on staying at the Lodge, you should go by and see it.
-It sits high up and has a wall of windows in the restaurant and an outdoor deck area for a great sunset view.
+It sits high up and has a wall of windows in the restaurant and an outdoor deck.
+It’s the perfect area to watch the sunset “through the windows’.

 In the Study Butte-Terlingua area there are several other lodging options and campgrounds.
 Even though we weren’t staying there, Big Bend Resort & Adventures, allowed us to use their showers since the showers at the Rio Grande village were closed.
-For $2, you get a six minute shower.
+For $2 you get a six minute shower.
 It was super clean and spacious.
 Staff was very nice.
-They offer rooms, a campground and guided tours.
+They have rooms, a campground and they also have some guided tours.

 There are five Visitors Centers in the park.
 Panther Junction and Chisos Basin are the only two open year round.
-In low season, you can stop by one of those and pick up a map of the park if you find the entrance stations unmanned.
-The Panther Junction Visitor’s Center also has WiFi and and an exceptional movie about the history of the park.
+In low season, you can stop by one of those and pick up a map of the park if the entrance stations are unmanned.
+The Panther Junction Visitor’s Center has WiFi, water filling station and and an exceptional movie about the history of the park.
+NOTE: the Chisos Basin Visitor Center is currently (June 2019) closed for renovations.